ItsWendell/emotion-native-extended/README.md

 I've build in a replacement for unsupported media query: `screen and`, to support styled system.

+## Usage

+Instead of importing `styled` from `emotion or styled components` import it from `emotion-native-extended`, e.g. `import styled from "emotion-native-extended"`.

 ## Example

 The example contains a Expo project with example usage of the following libaries: Styled System / Emotion / Native Kitten.